Our Research

 Maladaptive exercise includes exercise to compensate for eating or to burn calories in anticipation of eating, exercise despite an illness or injury, exercise that interferes with other tasks/events, exercise that a person feels driven or compelled to do, and very rigid or very intense exercise.

 Research from this study suggests that women with eating disorders who engage in maladaptive exercise have increased positive emotions in the hours leading up to exercise and a slight decrease in positive emotions following exercise.
 The relationship between maladaptive exercise and mood is surprising and requires further research to understand fully.
-In the summer of 2022, our team launched FuEL2.0, a new exercise research study within the CARE lab.
+In the summer of 2022, our team launched FuEL2.0, a new exercise research study within CARE.
 FuEL 2.0 aimed to study further the complex and surprising relationship between maladaptive exercise and changes in emotion among women and men with eating disorders.

 This study is no longer recruiting participants.
 However, any questions on this study may be sent to eatstudy@ku.edu.